 - We can see all data are combined from multiple workbooks into a single sheet.

 If we want to add more files to the dataset, it’s a simple task.
-Just add a file in the same folder of the same format.
+Just add a file in the same folder in the same format.

-- We add a new file named Central.
+- We added a new file named Central.

 - Now, go to any cell of the combined file.
 Click on the right button of the mouse.